 Music Theory Class for Adults: Grades 1-2

-Explore the basics of music theory: how the elements of music work together to produce the music we hear.
-For adults who are learning to sing or play a musical instrument, or experienced musicians to refresh their knowledge.
+For adults who are learning to sing or play a musical instrument, or experienced musicians wanting to refresh their skills

 Course Outline